kidpixo/simplenote.vim/README.md

 The first option returns all notes, the second returns only those notes modified since YYYY-MM-DD, the third option shows passing a comma separated list of tags;
-this will only list notes which have at least one of those tags.
+this will only list notes which have all of those tags.
 This opens a new scratch buffer with a line-wise listing of your notes.
 With `let g:SimplenoteListHeight=X` set, the scratch buffer will come up X lines tall.
 Alternatively when `let g:SimplenoteVertical=1` is set, it is opened as a